Kristina Reiko Cooper: Biography

+Ms. Cooper’s newest recording, Hidden Legacies - Weinberg & Korngold, featuring conductor Constantine Orbelian and the Kaunas City Symphony Orchestra, was released on the Delos label in March 2026.
+The recording was reviewed in the BBC Music Magazine, Gramophone, Diapason, Classical Music Sentinel, Online Merker, Textura, Cinemusical, Pizzicato, and Infodad.

+In conjunction with the release of this album, a documentary film, Emerging from the Shadows: Rediscovering the legacies of Weinberg and Korngold, which follows Ms. Cooper and Maestro Orbelian as they record the repertoire for the album, received its screening in New York City at the Directors Guild of America’s New York Theater on April 15, 2026.
+As of today, this film has been shown in multiple festivals and has won multiple awards.

 Ms. Cooper created a consortium of Yad Vashem, the World Holocaust Remembrance Center in Jerusalem, and the American Society of Yad Vashem to commission composer Lera Auerbach to write her Symphony No. 6 “Vessels of Light.”
 Scored for cello, chorus, and orchestra, the work commemorates Chiune Sugihara, a Japanese diplomat who helped thousands of Jews flee from Europe by issuing travel visas to them so that they could travel through the Japanese territory, risking his career and the lives of his family.
 As a result, generations of visa recipient families are alive today, including Ms. Cooper’s husband and three children.

 “Vessels of Light” received its world premiere in Kaunas, Lithuania, in November 2022, with Ms. Cooper performing as soloist with the Kaunas City Symphony Orchestra and Kaunas State Choir under the leadership of conductor Constantine Orbelian.
 The work has since been performed by ensembles including the New York City Opera Orchestra and Chorus at Carnegie Hall, conducted by Constantine Orbelian; the Prague Radio Symphony Orchestra led by Alexander Liebrich; UCLA Philharmonia and Chamber Singers conducted by Neal Stulberg; Festival Napa Valley with the Festival Orchestra Napa as well as the Mexico City Philharmonic under Constantine Orbelian; the Dresden Philharmonie led by François Leleux, the Leipzig Gewandhaus Orchestra conducted by Alan Gilbert, and, in Berlin, by the Konzerthaus Orchester led by Joana Mallwitz.